Azure-Samples/contoso-chat/docs/index.md

 1. **Self-guided** 👉🏽 Bring your laptop and your own subscription.
 You must self-deploy infra.

 Provisioning infrastructure (e.g., in self-deploy mode) takes **35-40** minutes.
 The workshop itself can be completed in **60-75 minutes** in-venue.
 The self-guided option allows you to explore this at your own pace beyond the default workshop scope.

+NOTE: We have installed the [Markdown Preview Enhanced](https://marketplace.visualstudio.com/items?itemName=shd101wyy.markdown-preview-enhanced) extension so that you can copy code to your clipboard with a single click.
+Click the green circle with "..." to enable the copy button.

 ---